-The grid illustrates a common melody line pattern going up and down around a home tonic, to which it eventually resolves.
-Yellow and grey highlighting mark pivot notes that identify the ends of the large arcs of the melody line trending upwards (grey to yellow) or downwards (yellow to grey).
+This may be collapsed, as shown next, into a single, textual skeleton melody line stripped of the "clothes" of music notation.
+This is worth doing, even for such a simple melody line as this, because it provides a framework for adding harmony that's good for any home tonic.
+The only addition required is a notation for identifying whether the next note goes up or down.
+This consists of yellow and grey highlighting of pivot notes that mark the ends of the large arcs of the melody line trending upwards (grey to yellow) or downwards (yellow to grey).
 Think of yellow as peaks illuminated by sunlight and grey as valleys in shadow.

-Annotated chromatic scale symbols next to melody notes on a staff may be represented separately by collapsing the grid into a single line, as shown next.
-Commas mark the ends of phrases.
-Yellow and grey highlighting enables the overall shape of a line to be grasped at a glance, almost as it would on the staff, without parsing all the steps along the way.
-Highlighting local zig-zags within the large arcs is not required if they don't go beyond the ends of the arc (e.g., 5-6-5 in the first two phrases is constrained to mean a zig-zag up and down a whole tone, not down and up a minor seventh).
+The highlighting enables the overall shape of a line to be grasped at a glance, almost as it would on the staff, without parsing all the steps along the way.
+Highlighting local zig-zags within the large arcs is not required if they don't go beyond the ends (e.g., 5-6-5 in the first two phrases is constrained to mean a zig-zag up and down a whole tone, not down and up 10 half tones, a minor seventh).
+A skeleton melody line written down this way is intended only to provide a reminder of a melody line already known from memory or written music, not to be the primary source for learning it.
+That said, figuring it out is not generally difficult.